Spellbinder (TV series): Power suits

 The power suit is the central piece of Spellbinder technology.
 It is powered by a set of power stones, which can be recharged in the castle complex.
 By rubbing the cuffs of the suit together, a Spellbinder can generate and discharge a power bolt.
 In combat, the power suit can be worn with a small shield capable of deflecting power bolts.
 Although the technology is never fully explained, it is implied that the power suit increases the voltage of energy stored within the power stones and releases it in the form of static electricity.
 Curiously, while usually capable of immobilising or causing injury to anyone on the receiving end of a bolt, Paul survived a bolt impact unscathed at one point; a feat he put down to the rubber soles of his footwear insulating him and preventing the bolt from grounding through him.

 Because the suit's copper circuitry is mounted outside the suit, it is easily disabled by splashing it with water, causing a short circuit.
 The new power suit (named 'Prototype KX4') created by Brian in Paul's world is able to repel the Earth's magnetic field, allowing it to fly.
 Its circuitry has also been sealed against being shorted out by exposure to water and power bolts are generated and discharged with the press of a button on the suit's gauntlet, rather than striking wrist plates together to generate the static electricity.
 The keypad on the suit's gauntlet can also control machines, such as a television and even an elevator.
-The new power suit however has a weakness of strong magnetic fields, just like the powersuits in the Land of the Spellbinders.
+The new power suit, however, has a weakness of strong magnetic fields, just like the power suits in the Land of the Spellbinders.

 Power stones

 Power stones are the primary power source for Spellbinder technology.

-Spellbinders get power stones from their lands.
+Spellbinders mine power stones.
 They are used to generate the power bolts released by power suits, and they are also used to create the magnetic fields that power flying ships.
-They are generally small, rectangular stones with a yellowish-hue, although the power stones found in flying ships are much larger.
+They are generally small, rectangular stones with an amber-hue, although the power stones found in flying ships are much larger.
 Power stones can be recharged by infusing them with electricity, which is done in the lower levels of the Spellbinders' castle.
+There is no analogous substance in Paul's world.